What Entitles Us to Life?

 Now that we understand that the Ata Kadosh prayer addresses knowledge of God, this directs us to seek greater knowledge of God offered through the Rosh Hashanna additions: truths about God that we do not yet know, or that time and distractions have obscured over the past year.
 We now have context.
 Let’s now examine the New Year’s few but potent additions to Ata Kadosh and discover its penetrating messages.

 This idea is then followed by man’s responses: fearing and bowing to God, respective to those two stages we just mentioned.
 Man lives not theoretically, but if he accepts something as true, this is naturally expressed in action; i.e., fearing and bowing.
 This is required as a barometer of our true convictions.
 Similarly, one cannot be charitable in theory alone.
-He must give of his wealth to be considered truly charitable.
+He must give his wealth to be considered truly charitable.

 Next, we pray to “band together as one group to fulfill Your will with a complete heart.”
 This teaches that God’s will is for a society, not individuals.
 We become perfected only when we accept others as equals.
 This is fundamental: God’s will extends to all members of the human race, explaining why the word “all” is repeated many times, as in “place Your fear on all of Your works.”
 Living in groups, we are forced to accept God’s desire for people besides ourselves.
 This is part of the grand design, and a crucial element in our perfection.
 We now understand the term “fulfill Your will with a complete heart.”
 A “complete heart” is a necessary statement when there is a risk that we won’t be complete, but divisive.
 And this only occurs in a society, where I strive to maintain significance over others.
 This is most predominant.
-Who doesn’t sense some envy when a peer strikes it rich, drives the latest car, wears the latest fashion, receives some award, or builds the most grandiose home?
-So as we are to live in societies, we must be aware of divisiveness towards others, and work to eliminate it, “fulfilling Your will with a complete heart.”
+Who doesn’t sense some envy when a peer strikes it rich, receives some award, or builds the most grandiose home?
+As we are to live in societies, we must be aware of divisiveness towards others, and work to eliminate it, “fulfilling Your will with a complete heart.”
 We must treat others as we desire to be treated.

 “As we know, Hashem our God, that dominion is Yours…”